python/cpython/Doc/library/urllib2.rst

 obtain the HTTP proxy's URL.

-This example replaces the default :class:`ProxyHandler` with one that uses programatically-supplied proxy URLs, and adds proxy authorization support with :class:`ProxyBasicAuthHandler`. ::
+This example replaces the default :class:`ProxyHandler` with one that uses programmatically-supplied proxy URLs, and adds proxy authorization support with :class:`ProxyBasicAuthHandler`. ::

    proxy_handler = urllib2.ProxyHandler({'http': 'http://www.example.com:3128/'})